jyap26/Bioe-234-Final-Project-jyap/README.md

 ## Role

-Joshua built the **integration layer** — the FastMCP server, the Gemini client, the full-pipeline orchestrator tool, and the Streamlit web application that ties all four components together into a single end-to-end system.
+I built the **integration layer** — the FastMCP server, the Gemini client, the full-pipeline orchestrator tool, and the Streamlit web application that ties all four components together into a single end-to-end system.

 ---